adl/hoaf/README.md

 Finally the `INT` used in `label-expr` denote atomic propositions, numbered in the order listed on the `AP:` line.

-If a state has a label, no outgoing edges of this state should have a label: this should be used to represent state-labeled automata.
+If a state has a `label`, no outgoing edges of this state should have a `label`: this should be used to represent state-labeled automata.

-If an edge has a label, all edges of this state should have a label.
+If an edge has a `label`, all edges of this state should have a `label`.

-If one state has no label, and no labeled edges, then there should be exactly 2^a edges listed, where *a* is the number of atomic propositions.
+If one state has no `label`, and no labeled edges, then there should be exactly 2^a edges listed, where *a* is the number of atomic propositions.
 In this case, each edge corresponds to a transition, with the same order as in `ltl2dstar`.
 If a transition *t* is the *i*-th transition of a state (starting with 0), then the label can be deduced by interpreting *i* as a bitset.
 The label is a set of atomic propositions such that the atomic proposition *j* is in the set if the *j*-th least significant bit of *i* is set to 1.

 Examples